CLARKTRY/ccworkshops/README.md

-# Co-Creation Workshops 2025
+# SAIL Initiatives: Co-Creation Workshops 2025

 Design4Good is a volunteer not-for-profit group dedicated to supporting children in Gaza, led by faculty members from [Birzeit University](https://www.birzeit.edu/en/rebuilding-hope) and [University College of Applied Sciences](https://en.ucas.edu.ps/), as well as members from Canada, Indonesia, Japan, and Norway.

 We are currently focused on education: helping children in Gaza return to learning during these immensely difficult times via new teaching/ learning strategies.

-In doing so, we are hosting a series of virtual workshops that will bring together local Palestinians and advocates from around the world to co-create solutions with prototyping stages embedded into our workshops.
+In doing so, we embarking on the SAIL Initiatives: a series of virtual workshops that will bring together local Palestinians and advocates from around the world to co-create solutions.

 We are adopting the 5-stage design thinking process:
 - Stage 1: **Empathize** and research your users' needs